Staff

 Garden Educator

-Nashé Renee is a garden educator.
+Nashé Renee is a Garden Educator.
 She works closely with Material Institute’s youth and visitors educating them about the importance of growing, harvesting, and composting vegetables.
 Nashé is also responsible for preparing meals with youth, using ingredients derived fresh from our 24 Carrot Garden.

 Fashion & Textiles